Halakhamayseh/201code_reading-note/class10.md

 * try : First, you specify the code that you think might throw an exception within the try block.
 * catch: If the try code block throws an exception, catch steps in with an alternative set of code.
-* finally : The contents of the finally code block will run either way - whether the try block succeeded or faile. if you know that you may get an error, you can handle it gracefully using the try, catch, finally statements.
-Use them to give your users helpful feedback.
+* finally : The contents of the finally code block will run either way - whether the try block succeeded or faile.
+*if you know that you may get an error, you can handle it gracefully using the try, catch, finally statements.
+Use them to give your users helpful feedback.*
+### Refernce: